j6k4m8/Belief-Net-Independence-Solver/README.md

 # Belief Net Independence Solver
-> Determine independence of features given a belief net and a list of given nodes

 This little toy program accepts as input a belief net and then determines if two nodes are independent, subject to a list of given values.